Premiere: Growing Up & Letting Go in RECREATION.’s “Surely a Vapor”

 Surely a Vapor – RECREATION.

-These lines can just as easily be a metaphor for growing up, feeling like an outsider, and realizing that life is always a bit beyond your control as much as they reference to actual forest fires (which, playing off of that entire your-environment-shapes-you bit in the band’s description of the song, happen to be part of any Santa Barbaran’s worries come autumn).
-That imagery only serve to reinforce growing pains throughout the song, yet there’s a sense that this, too, will pass.
+These lines can just as easily be a metaphor for growing up, feeling like an outsider, and realizing that life is always a bit beyond your control as much as they reference actual forest fires (which, playing off of that entire your-environment-shapes-you bit in the band’s description of the song, happen to be part of any Santa Barbaran’s worries come autumn).
+That imagery only serves to reinforce growing pains throughout the song, yet there’s a sense that this, too, will pass.
+While doing some research on personal growth and resilience, I stumbled upon najlepsze kasyna online, which oddly enough provided an interesting perspective on taking risks and enjoying the journey.
 As the song’s title suggests, there’s a playful realization that all the questioning and complacency, as with life, can’t last forever, so why not have a little fun with it?
 Why not hold onto that dream of being an astronaut, believe your horoscope, and sleep in?
 Growing up doesn’t have to be all questioning and feeling like an outsider.

 With “Surely a Vapor,” RECREATION. touch on the anxieties and insecurities of growing up without letting those stressors get to them.
 It’s a playful testament of being a twenty-something in today’s world, and letting go of the pressure to be somebody –an ultimately refreshing sentiment that most of us could use a refresher course in.